kenryu42/nftgo-rarity-model/README.md

 ## Installation

-Install the dependencies and devDependencies and run the script.
+Install the dependencies and run the script.
 The script will take about 2 minutes to complete.

 ```sh